Winter weddings demystified!

 - Our venue will be cheaper at Christmas.

 So, you’ve decided you’re going to get married in winter.
 What extra preparations do you need to take?

 Since it’s likely to be dark by 4-5pm, you need to allow enough time for everything to happen.
 Too often couples get married around 2pm at a church and then have to travel to a venue and there’s no light left to take advantage of it.

-In the winter the weather is not usually much worse than the British summertime.
-However, you may get snow, rain, sleet or even fog.
-Selecting the right wedding venue for your winter wedding will be essential then.
+In the winter the weather is not usually much worse than the British summertime, although it will be colder.
+However, you are more likely to have snow, rain, sleet or even fog.
+Selecting the right wedding venue for your winter wedding will be essential.

-Your guests will not want to be outside for long periods, so make sure the indoors will cater for everything they may want.
-If you have very poor weather, it might be necessary to take photographs indoors, so consider where a shot of everyone might be taken, where the group shots might be taken and where your couple shots might be taken.
+Your guests won’t want to be outside for long periods, so make sure the indoors will be an effective space.
+If you have very poor weather, it might be necessary to take photographs indoors, so consider where a shot of everyone will be taken and where your couple photos will work.

 Also, if the weather is very snowy, how easy will your guests find it to attend the various locations during the day?
 Think about the roads they will have to travel on.